March 4, 2026

 Jerimiah Winscher delivered an insightful and powerful presentation on current drug trends and awareness across Northeast Wisconsin.
 His session highlighted the evolving landscape of substance use in our region and offered data-driven insights on emerging substances, local overdose patterns, and the community impact of shifting drug availability.

 With a focus on prevention and early intervention, Jerimiah emphasized the importance of collaboration among public health, law enforcement, treatment providers, and community partners.
 Attendees left better informed and motivated to take actionable steps toward saving lives and supporting recovery in their communities.
+We are not able to share a recording of this presentation.

 Beyond Drugs and Alcohol: Understanding Cross Addictions.